Lucy Griffin

 Brief Life History of Lucy

 When Lucy Griffin was born on 17 April 1737, in Hampton, Windham, Connecticut, United States, her father, Ebenezer Griffin, was 31 and her mother, Hannah Chandler, was 24.
-She had at least 2 sons and 4 daughters with Hezekiah Hammond.
+She married Hezekiah Hammond Sr on 15 November 1758, in Hampton, Windham, Connecticut, United States.
+They were the parents of at least 3 sons and 4 daughters.
 She died on 20 August 1824, at the age of 87, and was buried in North Cemetery, Hampton, Windham, Connecticut, United States.

 Photos and Memories (1)